 - weren’t aware of – or didn’t understand – the conditions and exclusions in your policy

 - were told at the point of sale that your policy would cover any eventuality – rather than the specific insured risks that were actually covered

 Because extended warranties are usually sold in retail stores, there’s often a quick sales process, and no record of how the sale took place.
-We’ll take into account your record of the sale, and examine any documents that you were given.
-We might say that the policy was mis-sold if your documentation or sales conversation didn’t:
+We’ll take into account your record of the sale, and examine any documents you were given.
+We might say that the policy was mis-sold if your documents or sales conversation didn’t: